zzz0121/TV_FT/README_en.md

 ## Config

 > [!NOTE]\
 > The following configuration items are located in the `config/config.ini` file.
-After modifying and saving, restart to
+You can modify them via the
-> take effect.
+> configuration file or environment variables (with the same item name).
+After saving changes, restart to take effect.

 | Configuration Item     | Description                                                                                                                                                                                                                                                                                                                                                                                                                      | Default Value     |
 |:-----------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:------------------|